kamransarfraz/IBM-Course/README.md

 # IBM-Course
-This repo is mace for the IBM Data Science course im taking.
+This repo is made for the IBM Data Science course im taking.